 We were then treated to a lovely lunch of local foods and several students came to talk with us.
 I must say that it was a very inspiring experience and I was very heartened to witness the enthusiasm of these young students.

 We were also treated to this strange fruit called a Granadilla.
 It looked like it was full of tadpole eggs which you swallow whole and it tasted like a cross between a grapefruit and a pear!
 I found out later that it was a passionfruit.

-Learn more about the awesome work the Rainforest Alliance is doing and enter to win the “Picture Our Planet” Photo Contest to win your own trip to Costa Rica.
 You may also want to read about sustainable tourism and my trip to a Rainforest Alliance Verified hotel- Hotel Casa Turire.